AmeyHengle/MIDAS-Task3/README.md

+# MIDAS Summer Internship Program Task-3
+This repository contains a solution for the MIDAS Summer Internship Task-3: Product Category Prediction using the Flipkart E-Commerce Dataset

 ## Problem Statement:

 Using the Flipkart E-Commerce dataset, build a model to predict the product category with product description as the primary feature.
 Explain the data preprocessing, data visualization steps along with the model evaluation criteria.